ityreh/ityreh/README.md

 # Welcome 👋

+## CLI / Local Tools
+- :page_facing_up: [mkreadme](https://github.com/ityreh/mkreadme) - Asks you some questions about your project and generates a beautiful readme for you.
+- :tomato: [pomodoro](https://github.com/ityreh/pomodoro) - Tool that helps you to plan, track, record, process and visualize your tasks and time.
+It is based on the pomodoro technique by [Francesco Cirillo](https://francescocirillo.com/).

 ## Wikis / Documentation

 - :blue_book: [Wiki](https://ityreh.github.io/) - This is my personal Wiki where I write down some technical setups and hints.
 It's one of my electronic memories.
 Changes are deployed from my [documentation source repository](https://github.com/ityreh/mkdocs) to the [GitHub Pages repository](https://github.com/ityreh/ityreh.github.io) via [GitHub Actions Job](https://github.com/ityreh/mkdocs/blob/main/.github/workflows/make.yml).